JeffreybVilla/ComputerScienceBSPATH/CISP 440 Discrete Structures/Quizzes/Quiz2.md

     Let p represent “You paid full price” and q represent “You didn’t buy it at Crown Books.”
 Thus, “If you paid full price, you didn’t buy it at Crown Books” has the form p → q.
 And “You didn’t buy it at Crown Books or you paid full price” has the form q ∨ p.
 ![](https://github.com/JeffreybVilla/ComputerScienceBSPATH/blob/main/CISP%20440%20Discrete%20Structures/images/2_2_pq_truth_2T1.png)

+## Q3
+Suppose that p and q are statements so that p → q is false.
+Find the truth values of each of the following:

+   a.  ∼ p  →  q

+   b.  p ∨ q

+   c.  q → p

+     a.
+True

+     b.
+True

+     c.
+True